TheBestGamerYT/Best-Gamer-Plays-Bot/readme.md

 ![intro](http://r69.cooltext.com/rendered/cooltext308656082057234.png)

-# Current Version: 1.0.0 Latest Changes: 10.12.2018 19:46(UTC +1)
+# Best Gamer Plays bot was created to support TheBestGamerYT.

-## Best Gamer Plays bot was created to support TheBestGamerYT.
+# As a youtube content  creator offcourse.

-## As a youtube content  creator offcourse.
+### Current Version: 1.0.0 Latest Changes: 10.12.2018 19:46(UTC +1)

 **This bot has been created by TheBestGamerYT.
 TheBestGamerYT is part of TeamCo7 Developments team.